 3.2.4 Organizational Overall Risk analysis: low

 It will take time to convince people to start using the new software.
-But once they see the benefit of the software, then they can decide if it is worth using.
-However, because of competing software’s and the unpopularity of apps such as this, it may take time to get the app to where it needs to be.
+But once they see the benefit of the software, they can decide if it is worth using.
+However, because of competing software and the unpopularity of apps such as this, it may take time to get the app to where it needs to be.

 The profits expected, both the tangential and non-tangential benefits, are motivational to continue to work on the software.
-Having customers actually use it and seeing some positive changes would be very encouraging.
+Having customers who actually use it and seeing some positive changes would be very encouraging.

 The organizational goals are well defined.
-People know the use of the software and what it stands for and they can decipher or find out about that very quickly.
-Users won’t have an issue with identifying the software’s purpose and supporting it or dismissing it.
+People know the use of the software and what it stands for.
+So they can decipher or find out about the software’s goals very quickly.
+Users won’t have an issue identifying the software’s purpose and supporting it or dismissing it.

 3.2.5 Legal and Contractual Overall Risk analysis: high

-Risk with regard to ownership rights is somewhat risky because we have not worked out the legal requirements for the application yet.
+The risk with regard to ownership rights is somewhat risky because we have not worked out the legal requirements for the application yet.
 The application needs a strong security system which is dangerous if users lose that trust.

 I have not yet negotiated any contracts with legal bodies.
-Considering the applications implementation of local politics and trying to evolve users in local politics decision making, there is high risk if this is not implemented right.
+Considering the complications involved with implementing the local politics section as well as the consequences of mistakes in this area, there is a high risk if this is not implemented right.

 Depending on the popularity of the sections involving legal contracts, the section could be improved or removed.
-If people like the section regarding political decision-making involvements, additional sections to be added might be considered and negotiated.
+If people seem to like the section regarding political decision-making involvements, additional sections to be added might be considered and negotiated.
 However, if the section seems to be of high risk and not popular, it could be removed.

-Currently, research is being made on how to implement the section and acquire proper legal contracts.
-This section also works well with the overall security of the system, whose effectiveness will be tested and may affect the decision to keep the politics and government related section or remove it.
+Currently, research is being done on how to implement the section and acquire proper legal contracts.
+This section also works well with the system's overall security, whose effectiveness will be tested and may affect the decision to keep the politics and government-related section or remove it.

 3.3 Additional Comments

 When it comes to the feasibility of the product, there are some concerns regarding implementing the security and background checking capabilities and getting all the legal requirements needed.
 That will require some research and work.
 Besides that, the only other problem is schedule feasibility.
 Since the software is large, it will take time to develop the application.
-But once the status of the legal and technical feasibilities is known, a proper schedule could be identified.
+But once the legal and technical contracts are figured out, a proper schedule can be identified.

+Possible Solutions for feasibility risk:

+Out of all the feasibilities, the legal and contractual feasibility seems to be the one that is the highest.
+That is because I am not sure how the legal terms will be negotiated since some of the contents of the DMP software will be sensitive information or close to sensitive information.
+One possible solution is to use links inside news and local politics pages instead of having explicit content.
+Another possible solution is to have only non-sensitive information in those sections.
+But for sensitive information, a link could be provided that leads to the original source of information where users can check that out if they want to learn more about it, instead of allowing that kind of sensitive data on the DMP software.

 3.4 Conclusion